• Skip to primary navigation

 Jump to Recipe

-Raspberry thumbprint cookies are a delicious and easy-to-make treat that are perfect for any occasion.
+Raspberry thumbprint cookies are a delicious and easy-to-make treat that is perfect for any occasion.
 These cookies are made with a simple shortbread dough that is flavored with vanilla extract, and they are filled with a sweet and tart raspberry jam.
+A classic cookie during the holiday season.

 Raspberry thumbprint cookies on a baking sheet.